globesec/flatearthsun_public/findings.md

 ## Low/Interesting

-### Cryptocurrency Wallet Private Key and Wallet Address, and GoPulse API Key are Distributed in the .apk
+### [Resolved] Cryptocurrency Wallet Private Key and Wallet Address, and GoPulse API Key are Distributed in the .apk

-Cause:

 Effect: